sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/server_side.md

 Feedback on server side Batch Changes is very welcome, feel free to open an [issue](https://github.com/sourcegraph/sourcegraph/issues), reach out through your usual support channel, or send a [direct message](https://twitter.com/MaloMarrec).

-## How to enable computing Batch Changes server-side

-1. TODO

 ## FAQ

 ### Can large batch changes execution be distributed on multiple executors?